The Significance of Samaria

 Vineyard and Vines in the Bible

-In biblical times, vineyards were common.
+In biblical times, vineyards were very common.
 It was a great source of income, food, and drink as well as a place to enjoy and celebrate.
 Yeshua often referred to vineyards or the vines in His teachings.

 I am the true vine, and My Father is the vinedresser.
-“Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.
+“Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.”
 John 15:1-2

 “As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
 John 15:4-5